cs107e/cs107e.github.io/labs/lab3/lab.md

 Check that our implementation of `my_puts` matches the system's `puts`.
 Press Ctrl-C to terminate the program.

-##### gdb and simulation

-Now we will build the program so that it can run on the Pi.
+##### Print from the Pi

+Finally, let's load this program onto the Pi itself, then see what it's printing.

+Make sure your serial cable is connected and your Pi is ready to receive the program.

 ```
 $ make
+...
+$ make install
+sent True
+$ screen /dev/tty.SLAB_USBtoUART 115200
 ```

-You should see the resulting `program.bin` and `program.exe` files in your folder.
+You should see the same thing you saw when running it on your computer locally.

+Finally, you'll use the printf we provide you in libpi.a to debug program state.
+Edit program.c to do these three things:

+1. Use printf to print out the value of the GPFSEL2 register.
+You can just call `printf`.

+2. Use `gpio_set_function` to turn on pins 20 and 21.

+3. Print out the value of GPFSEL2 again.

+##### Extension: gdb simulation and the stack

+_This section is optional._

-Before running it on the real Pi, let's debug this program in gdb's simulator like we debugged the blink program earlier.
+Let's debug this program in gdb's simulator like we debugged the blink program earlier.
 We'll also use the `-tui` option which shows a source listing on top.

 ```
 $ arm-none-eabi-gdb -tui program.exe